Lobular Carcinoma in Situ (LCIS)

 Learn more about breast cancer screening recommendations for women at higher risk.

-Risk-lowering options for women with LCIS
+Risk-lowering options for women with LCIS who do not have breast cancer

 Talk with your health care provider about the risks and benefits of your risk-lowering options to choose the one that’s right for you.